 What is Amish Potato Salad?

-This recipe is made from a real mayonnaise base (not Miracle Whip!), as well as mustard, white vinegar, sugar, salt, and milk.
+This recipe is made from a real mayonnaise base (not Miracle Whip!), as well as mustard, white vinegar, sugar, and salt.

 This produces a sweet and sour sauce that will soak into your potatoes and taste absolutely delicious.